-- Cadillac is the ending point to the White Pine Trail State Park, which is a 92 mile linear State park stretching 92 miles.
+- Cadillac is an anchor point of the White Pine Trail State Park, which is a 92 mile linear State park stretching 92 miles.

 - Cadillac has hundreds of miles of groomed snowmobile trails.

-- Caberfae Peaks Ski area is the oldest ski resort in the mid-west and offering the newest day lodge.
+- Caberfae Peaks Ski area is the oldest ski resort in Michigan and 4th oldest in the United States.

 - Lakes Cadillac and Mitchell together offer over 3700 acres of prime fishing habitat.